xzel23/meja/doc/RELEASING.md

 ./gradlew publishSnapshotsToMavenLocal
 ```

 Normal development continues to use the `projectVersion` snapshot in `gradle/version.toml`.
-A prepared release plan
+Preparing a release
-overrides that development version only for the release build.
+temporarily replaces it with the stable release version; finalization advances it to the next patch snapshot.

 ## Release CI